darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/blockyarchive/wiki)

-Blockyarchive/blkar (pronounced "bloc-kar") is an archiver written in Rust that offers bit rot protection, and makes it easier to recover archived data from failing storage devices.
+Blockyarchive/blkar (pronounced "bloc-kar") is a multithreaded archiver written in Rust that offers bit rot protection, and makes it easier to recover archived data from failing storage devices.

 ### Demo